 - 6.3 The Contact Officer will be responsible for ensuring that you are kept informed of the progress of your complaint, and for ensuring that you are aware as far as possible of the outcome and any action which results.
-If you are concerned about any aspect of your complaint once you have made it, you should speak to the Contact Officer. - 6.4 There are also officers in the Council who have responsibilities for the standards of conduct we seek to uphold.
-If you feel unable to use either your own management or a Contact Officer, you may contact one of the Responsible Officers listed below:
+If you are concerned about any aspect of your complaint once you have made it, you should speak to the Contact Officer. - 6.4 There are a number of officers in the County Council who have particular responsibilities for propriety in addition to the above and if you feel it is inappropriate to use either your own management or a Contact Officer, you may ring one of the Responsible Officers listed below: